 And of knowing that you are still allowed to be beautiful.

-If you’re considering boudoir photography later in life, whether as a celebration, a reclaiming, or simply a gift to yourself i’d love to share a few tips and know there’s no right way to show up.
+If you’re considering boudoir photography later in life, whether as a celebration, a reclaiming, or simply a gift to yourself, I’d love you to know there’s no “right” way to show up.

 Here are a few gentle thoughts to guide your decision: